 - request to join the openSUSE members group (click the "Request membership" button)

-While the membership team has a number of tools to verify contributions you can help make the membership team's job easier by providing a detailed list of your contributions to the project with links to the contribution.
-Links to blog posts about event reports, submissions to openSUSE:Factory, bug reports, openFATE entries, Forum posts etc. provide evidence of your contributions that are easy to verify.
+While the membership team has a number of tools to verify contributions, you can help make the membership team's job easier by providing a detailed list of your contributions to the project with links to the contribution.
+Links to blog posts about event reports, submissions to openSUSE:Factory, bug reports, Forum posts, etc., provide evidence of your contributions that are easy to verify.
 Remember that there is also a time component involved, thus multiple links that show sustained involvement in the community is important as well.
 If the membership team cannot verify your contributions it is unlikely that your application will be successful.

 Joining the members with voting privileges also requires you to support and uphold the openSUSE Guiding principles.
 Therefore, joining the openSUSE geekos group in connect to show your commitment to the Guiding principles is a requirement of the application process.